snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 __Apache Spark Streaming__ enables scalable, high-throughput, fault-tolerant stream processing of live data streams.
 Our raw data will be ingested from Kinesis by our application written for the [Spark] [spark] computing platform.

-##App overview, introductin analytics on write
+##App overview, introduction analytics on write

 __First__, this app generates/sends raw events to AWS Kinesis. __Second__, we process the raw events with Apache Spark Streaming.
 Our data processing sorts each event into a "bucket". __Third__, Spark aggregates the raw events into 1 minute buckets. __Last__, this Spark app takes the aggregate records and saves them into AWS DynamoDB Database.